qgis/QGIS-Documentation/readme.rst

 You should have a directory tree like this::

- ├── i18n               will hold the po files for all languages ├── Makefile           ? to be removed ?
- ├── output             ? will contain output (? not in github ?)
+ ├── i18n               will hold the po files (translated strings) for all languages ├── output             will contain output (? not in github ?)
  ├── readme.rst         this file
- ├── requirements.txt   ? to be removed ?
  ├── resources          containing all images for sources ├── scripts            containing buildscripts and conf.py ├── source             containing all rst sources
- ├── static             used for building, plz keep this here and clean └── themes             contains themes for output
+ └── themes             contains themes for output

 Run pre_translate.sh script to create the gettext files (po, pot) in the i18n directory::